CreativeTrager/consoled/README.md

-# Bettermage Console Utils
+# Console Utils
-Console-based application utility package that provides a set of out-of-the-box interfaces to handle various uses of the command line interface.
+Console-based utility that provides functionality to handle various use cases of the command line interface.